burk992/pyBNB/README.md

 # How To Use

 Download the code to your computer and open it with Jupyter Notebook, then run the code.
 All three directories contain their own discrete resource files that interact with each code notebook, as well as an images directory for printing off Matplotlib exports.
+A slide deck in Powerpoint format is included to present our findings from the data.

 # Analysis